smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.

-!!!
-NOTE
-The alert will persist on the screen until the timeout has elapsed, or the user dismisses the alert by selecting a button.
-There is no way to dismiss the alert programmatically other than to set the timeout length.
-!!!

 ## Alert Layouts
 ###### Alert With No Soft Buttons